netxms/netxms-doc/admin/object-management.rst

    * - Field name
      - Description
    * - Name
      - Name that will be shown in node menu.
+Submenu can be created with "->" notation.
    * - Description
      - Description is shown in "Object Tools" view.
 Should be used to describe tool purpose.
    * - Remote File Name
      - Name of file that will be retrieved.
 In Windows systems should be with double back slash as a separator(C:\\\\log\\\\log.log).
+Can be used `strftime(3C) <http://www.unix.com/man-page/opensolaris/3c/strftime/>`_ macros
    * - Limit initial download size
      - Limits the size of download file.
 If is set not to 500 tool will retrieve last 500 bytes of requested file.
 If is set to 0,  then will retrieve full file.
    * - Follow file changes